Custom Adapters

 }'

-When a product adds this adapter, the portal will prompt for these config values.
-The config is validated against the schema.
+When a template enables this adapter, the portal will prompt for these config values.
+The config is validated against the schema before the AdapterConfig is saved.

 Tools are the individual functions agents can call.
 Each tool needs: